martinjurado/Friend-Finder/README.md

 # Friend-Finder
-A Celebrity Dating App that makes user answer survey questions which matches the same personality with an existing friend database.
+A Celebrity Dating App with full-stack features that takes in the results of the user, and matches the answer with an existing user.
+Then, it will display the name and picture of the best-matched user.

 ## Process
 ![](images/friend.gif)